libor-m/ngs-course/07-gtools.rst

 	--stdout |
 	less -S

-Select subset of samples and SNPs based on physical position in genome
+Select subset of samples and SNPs based on physical position in genome:

+.. code-blcok:: bash

+	# Flags you can use:
+	--chr 11 # Keep just this chromosome
+	--not-chr 11 # Remove this chromosome
+	--not-chr 11 –not-chr 2 # Remove these two chromosomes
+	--from-bp 20000000 # Keep SNPs from this position --to-bp 22000000 # Keep SNPs to this position
+	--bed keep.bed # Keep only SNPs overlapping with locations listed in a file --exclude-bed remove.bed # The opposite of the previous

 .. code-block:: bash